DrEmpiricism/Optimize-Offline/README.md

 - Disables Windows' annoying pop-up notifications and tips.
 - Disables non-explicit application and system sensor access.
 - Disables error reporting and automatic syncronization.
-- Improves the default aesthetics by cleaning-up redundant or unused links.
+- Improves the default aesthetics by cleaning-up redundant or unused links in the default Control Panel and Immersive Control Panel.
 - etc.

 ## About the SetupComplete.cmd script ##